Kogepan229/spin-sleep-tokio/README.md

 accuracy.

 ### SpinSleeper

-The simplest usage with default native accuracy is a drop in replacement for `thread::sleep`.
+The simplest usage with default native accuracy is a drop in replacement for `tokio::time::sleep`.

 ```rust
 spin_sleep::sleep(Duration::new(1, 12_550_000));
 ```

 #### Configure

 More advanced usage, including setting a custom native accuracy, can be achieved by constructing a `SpinSleeper`.

 ```rust
 // Create a new sleeper that trusts native thread::sleep with 100μs accuracy
 let spin_sleeper = spin_sleep::SpinSleeper::new(100_000)